 I do feel like this will eventually become a handicap when you do move on from Simply Piano that is why I don’t give it a better recommendation.
 So if you want to learn piano, but have some difficulty with discipline and sitting down to practice I think this will help you set a routine and gain some confidence so that you can move to more comprehensive piano courses.

-I would also recommend checking out another method that I wholeheartedly recommend, Pianoforall.
+I would also recommend checking out these other articles that have courses that I wholeheartedly recommend,

 What are your thoughts on Simply Piano?